E-Sh4rk/PokeGlitzer/README.md

 the content of your party/boxes.
 This feature is **only available on Windows** as Bizhawk does not support LUA scripting on Linux/MacOS.

-This feature requires a recent version of Bizhawk: you have to build it from the [master](https://github.com/TASVideos/BizHawk/tree/master) channel (or any version after commit [e79d33bcfdd9dac596dce0d60bf7c8621d92ce62](https://github.com/TASVideos/BizHawk/tree/e79d33bcfdd9dac596dce0d60bf7c8621d92ce62)).
+This feature requires a recent version of Bizhawk: at least version 2.7, or you can also build it from the [master](https://github.com/TASVideos/BizHawk/tree/master) channel (or any version after commit [e79d33bcfdd9dac596dce0d60bf7c8621d92ce62](https://github.com/TASVideos/BizHawk/tree/e79d33bcfdd9dac596dce0d60bf7c8621d92ce62)).

 You can then synchronize the level editor with Bizhawk by doing the following: